 - any resident living in the property, for example, a squatter

-- an owner of the property who does not live there.
+- an owner of the property who does not live there

 - the reduction scheme for disabled people

-- a Council Tax Reduction, or a discretionary reduction.
+- a Council Tax Reduction, or a discretionary reduction

-If there is someone (adult or child) living in a household who has a disability the council tax bill for the property may be reduced.
+If there is someone (adult or child) living in a household who has a disability the council tax bill for the property might be reduced.
 The reduction is made by charging council tax on a lower valuation band than the one the property is in.
 For example, if the property is in band D, the council tax bill will be worked out as if it were in band C. From 1 April 2000, this reduction also applies to properties in band A.

 To claim a reduction you must show that a disabled person lives in the property, and also that the property meets that person’s needs.

 If only one person lives in a property they will get a 25% discount on the council tax bill.
 When working out how many people live in a property, some people are not counted.
 These are called disregarded people.
-People are disregarded when they are:-

 - aged 17 or under